 Beauty or Beast?

 Looking back, I realize that love comes when you least expect it.
 It doesn’t come in a ‘perfect’ package or aligned with our schedule or plans.
-I can see now how God gives us these strange and unexpected circumstances to help us to realize a full and pure love.
-Love is something best discovered through adversity.
+I can see now how we’re given these strange and unexpected circumstances to help us to realize a fuller, truer love.
+Love is something often discovered through adversity.